113ll3/Ibmclouddocscli/idt/commands.md

 View a list of toolchains in the current resource group.

 Uses the targeted Resource Group in the `IBMCLOUD API Key`.
 For more information, see [Set or View the target Account, Region or Resource Group](/docs/cli/reference/ibmcloud?topic=cli-ibmcloud_cli#ibmcloud_target).
-Some Cloud Foundry-based toolchains might not be compatible with this command.

 ```bash
 ibmcloud dev toolchains [--output JSON]